Dimeiza/BeatEditor_ForBoxVR/Readme.md

 ## VS.

-As far as I know, There isn't any tool that competitive to this in OSS.
+As far as I know, There isn't any tool that is competitive to this in OSS.

 ## Installation

-You can choice 2 install method depends your environment.
+You can choose two installation methods depending on your environment.

 ### 1. Stand-alone executable(Recommend)

-1. Download zip file in Releases.
+1. Download a zip file in Releases.
-2. Unzip zip file.
+2. Unzip the zip file.
 3. Execute BeatEditor.exe.

 ### 2. Python script

-If you choice this method, You must prepare python3 environment in your PC.
+If you choose this method, You must prepare a python3 environment on your PC.

 1. Clone this repository to your local PC.
-2. Run this command if libraries that this tool depends did'nt installedin your python environment.
+2. Run this command if libraries that this tool depends on didn't install in your python environment.
 ```
 pip install -r requirements.txt
 ```